 - Do you demand new employees who bring unique skills and experience to assimilate quickly into “the way we do things around here”?

-Before the crash, all your best and brightest will use escape pods to competitors who value their experience.
+Before the crash, all your best and brightest will use escape pods against competitors who value their experience.

 I have tried to help far too many business owners and leaders who wanted and needed sales and profit increases but who also shared comments like:

-“Yes, John is my best salesman but he drives me nuts, he can never just do what I tell him to do, he always seems to challenge something, always tries to make me feel stupid, why can’t he just tow the line…”
+“Yes, John is my best salesman, but he drives me nuts.
+He can never just do what I tell him to do.
+He always seems to challenge something, always tries to make me feel stupid; why can’t he just toe the line….”